 Perinatal Depression is a mood disorder and refers to depressive symptoms occurring during pregnancy and/or after childbirth.
 The term, perinatal, is used as it acknowledges that depression associated with having a baby can also begin during pregnancy, not just during the postpartum period.

-It is important to note that among women, the leading cause of disease-related disability is depression (World Health Organization, 2013).
-Perinatal depression, affecting one in seven women, is a common complication associated with pregnancy.
+It is important to note that among individuals, the leading cause of disease-related functional limitation is depression (World Health Organization, 2013).
+Perinatal depression, affecting one in seven individuals, is a common complication associated with pregnancy.

-The American College of Obstetricians and Gynecologists (ACOG) has long recommended depression screening for all women during well-woman visits, as well as over the course of the perinatal period.
+The American College of Obstetricians and Gynecologists (ACOG) has long recommended depression screening for all individuals during well-woman visits, as well as over the course of the perinatal period.

-Women identified at high risk, such as those with a history of depression or anxiety, should be screened/assessed/monitored more closely during the perinatal period, as the changes women experience during this time can exacerbate existing or underlying mental health symptoms.
+Women identified at high risk, such as those with a history of depression or anxiety, should be screened/assessed/monitored more closely during the perinatal period, as the changes individuals experience during this time can exacerbate existing or underlying Behavioral Health symptoms.

-Since many women experiencing symptoms of perinatal depression, often do not self-report, routine mental health screening by OB-GYN/Primary Care Physician is crucial part of well-woman visits for appropriate follow-up and treatment.
-A variety of treatment options, including lifestyle changes, therapy, and medication management are available to help women effectively manage and reduce the severity of depressive symptoms.
+Since many individuals experiencing symptoms of perinatal depression, often do not self-report, routine Behavioral Health screening by OB-GYN/Primary Care Physician is crucial part of well-woman visits for appropriate follow-up and treatment.
+A variety of treatment options, including lifestyle changes, therapy, and medication management are available to help individuals effectively manage and reduce the severity of depressive symptoms.

 Perinatal Depression is typically classified into three main levels of severity-mild, moderate, severe.